ROCm/TransferBench/docs/conceptual/transferbench-timing.rst

 ========

-Overhead is the difference between the total CPU wall-clock time (Test time) and the elapsed time of the slowest executor:
+Overhead is the difference between the total CPU wall-clock time (Test time) and the elapsed time of the slowest Executor:

 .. code-block:: text

   Overhead = Test Time - MAX(Executor 0 Time, Executor 1 Time, ...)

-Overhead captures scheduling and synchronization costs that fall outside of executor-measured time, such as barrier waits and thread management.
+Overhead captures scheduling and synchronization costs that fall outside of Executor-measured time, such as barrier waits and thread management.

 Example output
 ==============

-The following example shows TransferBench output for a test with two executors (CPU and GPU) and four transfers:
+The following example shows TransferBench output for a test with two Executors (CPU and GPU) and four transfers:

 .. code-block:: text